New & Used Nissan Parts & Spares

 About Nissan Cars

 Nissan Motor Company of Japan during 1952 entered into a legal agreement with the car maker Austin to assemble 2,000 Austins.
-They were to be constructed from imported assembled sets with the aim of selling them in Japan under the Austin trademark.
+They were to be constructed from imported assembled sets to sell them in Japan under the Austin trademark.
 The agreement was that this would have to be accomplished within three years and this goal was met.
 They continued to produce Austins for the following seven years.
-The agreement was also advantageous for Nisan as this allowed them to use the Austin patents, which it did so in order to develop its own engines for its Datsun cars.
+The agreement was also advantageous for Nisan as this allowed them to use the Austin patents, which it did so to develop its engines for its Datsun cars.

 In 1969 Nissan introduced the Datsun 240Z sports car; this had a six-cylinder engine similar to the L series engine.
 This engine made Nissan a global sensation within the automobile world.